Furry convention: Timing and duration

 As a given convention expands in growth over the years, increased demand for programming often results in events scheduled late into the night.
 Convention activities may also be extended to Thursday and early Friday for early arrivals.
 Unofficial activities are frequently coordinated by groups of people on Sunday evening and Monday morning, usually open to anyone who wishes to join, and may include bowling, bar hopping, visits to arcades, shopping malls, theme parks, zoos, dinner or morning brunch.

 Media and public perception

 One public misconception, popularized by the CSI episode "Fur and Loathing", is that furry conventions are places for people to dress up as animals and perform sexual acts with each other.
 In an article about furries, Vanity Fair described some hotel guests as "stunned", with some calling convention-goers "freaks", "blatant homosexuals", and various derogatory terms.
 Some U.S. Army personnel present during the same convention described attendees as "a little unusual" and "people that have problems", while others considered the event "something nice to bring kids to."

-In 2014 Midwest FurFest convention was disrupted by a chlorine gas attack which left 19 attendees hospitalized.
+In 2014, Midwest FurFest was disrupted by a chlorine gas attack which left 19 attendees hospitalized.
 The investigation by Rosemont Police revealed that the attack was most likely an intentional act of crime against the furry fandom.
+There was a notable suspect who had their home raided and was questioned by the FBI multiple times following the attack, but they were not charged.
+The perpetrator was never identified and the case remains cold as of 2024.

+In May 2024, a true crime podcast series hosted by journalist Nicky Woolf, Fur & Loathing, was released about Woolf's investigations into the 2014 Midwest FurFest attack and attempts to uncover the identity of the attacker.
+Woolf interviewed the witnesses of the attack and the suspects that were interviewed by the police.